 As a sector that is classed as understaffed, the odds are in your favour when it comes to landing a job; that doesn’t mean you should be complacent, though.
 Make sure your software engineer résumé is up to date, and it highlights your technical proficiencies (as well as any experience or education you have), and brush up on your programming skills as you will definitely be assessed on them.

-Be professional in your interview preparation, and don’t forget to show off your soft skills as they are important, too.
+Be professional in your interview preparation, and make sure that you research the kinds of interview questions you're likely to be asked.
 For larger tech companies such as Google, Apple and Facebook, meanwhile, you may also need to conduct additional research into what the recruitment process entails.